ctrlxcvz/sd-guides/krita-sd-local.md

 > Running on local URL:
 http://127.0.0.1:[XXXX]
 ```
-- Note down the "127.0.0.1:[XXXX]" URL output somewhere (Windows sticky notes is nifty).
+- Note down the *127.0.0.1:[XXXX]* URL output somewhere (Windows sticky notes is nifty).
 - !!
 LEAVE THIS COMMAND PROMPT WINDOW RUNNING TILL YOU ARE FINISHED !!
 - !!
 CLICK API.BAT TO RUN YOUR LOCAL SD FROM HERE ON EVERY TIME YOU WANT TO RUN KRITA + SD PLUGIN !!

 **PUTTING IT ALL TOGETHER AND RUNNING IT:**
 - Minimize the CMD Prompt window or move it aside.
-- Open Krita again > on the "Stable Diffusion" plugin window > click on the Square Icon on the bottom left.
+- Open Krita again > on the *Stable Diffusion* plugin window > click on the *Square Icon* on the bottom left.
-- A configuration window should appear and under the "Webservice URL" box enter the URL you noted down earlier.
+- A configuration window should appear and under the *Webservice URL* box enter the URL you noted down earlier.
-- Leave all settings as is and click "OK".
+- Leave all settings as is and click *OK*.

 **FINISHING UP & GETTING STARTED IN KRITA:**
-- Click "New File" on the Krita main page under "Start" OR hit Ctrl + N OR select File > New
+- Click *New File* on the Krita main page under *Start* OR hit Ctrl + N OR select *File > New*
 - Create a new document of any size - 512px X 512px or 1024px X 1024px @ 150-300 Resolution is usually a good place to start.
-- Select the "Rectangular Selection Tool" in the tool panel on the left - or hit Ctrl + R
+- Select the *Rectangular Selection Tool* in the tool panel on the left - or hit Ctrl + R.
 - Using this tool - draw a box selecting your entire canvas, or size you want the image to be.
-- Select "From Text" in the "Stable Diffusion" plugin window.
+- Select "From Text" in the *Stable Diffusion* plugin window.
 - Enter whatever prompt you want to see + modifier words describing the style and detail.
 ```
 Prompt: An astronaut riding a horse on mars.
 Modifiers: Oil on canvas, detailed, van gough.
 ```
 - For more prompt engineering tips and ideas: https://beta.dreamstudio.ai/prompt-guide
-- Click "OK" and VOILA! you should see it processing in the "api.bat" CMD Prompt window you left open earlier.
+- Click *OK* and *VOILA!* you should see it processing in the *api.bat* CMD Prompt window you left open earlier.

 ![kritasdprompt](https://user-images.githubusercontent.com/111165333/194732342-61282eef-5348-4d37-bc71-6ce69257a01b.png)
-- You can experiment with "Steps", "Guidance", and "Sampling Method" for different results.
+- You can experiment with *Steps*, *Guidance*, and *Sampling Method* for different results.
 - Steps: Higher = Slower but often better quality.
 - Number Images = How many images you want generated per instance - maximum of 4.
 - Advanced - Seed (empty=random) = Random images are generated each time when left blank.